-The world first publicly heard the term "New World Order" from the mouth of George Bush, "leader" of the free world, at the ambiguous conclusion of the first Gulf War.
+The world first publicly heard the term "New World Order" from the mouth of George Bush, leader of the free world, at the ambiguous conclusion of the first Gulf War.
 What was he talking about, and why at that point in time?

-The notion comes under different names -- new world order, one world government, one rule -- but it is always the same concept.
+The notion comes under different names — new world order, one world government, one rule — but it is always the same concept.

 Other small dominions in other parts of the world were similarly engaged in regional power play.
-But this is outside the scope of the Bible, whose interest revolves around how the world interacts with God's chosen people.
+But this is outside the scope of the Bible, whose interest revolves around how the world interacts with haShem's chosen people.

 I posit an earlier attempt to control the entire world under one rule.
 That dictator was Nimrod, the first man in the world to go to war.
 Though most of the world's population backed him and his dominating philosophy, there were dissenters.
 Nimrod was forced to rule by the power of his hand.
-As the post diluvian world occupied a small region, this incident was not significant in history other than to demonstrate that a man (or group) can subjugate others.
+As the post diluvian world occupied a small region, this incident was not significant in history other than to demonstrate that a man (or small elite group) can subjugate others.

 Eventually the centre of dominion moves from the Middle East to Europe.
 The third power to attain world government is Greece.
-Using blitzkrieg tactics, Alexander of Macedon, after securing Greece itself, moves eastward, capturing everything in his path, quickly decimating the "old" Persian Empire.
-The biggest empire the world has ever seen now controls much of the "known" world.
+Using blitzkrieg tactics, Alexander of Macedon, after securing Greece itself, moves eastward, capturing everything in his path, quickly decimating the old Persian Empire.
+The biggest empire the world has ever seen now controls much of the known world.

 This empire too is short lived.
 A young Alexander dies suddenly, heirless.
 His empire is split amongst three key generals.
 Although divided, the spread of Greek culture and philosophy continues unabated.

-And then, almost out of nowhere in historic terms, a new power takes over all the Greek dominated regions, and at the same time moves westward, reaching across Europe all the way to France and England.
+And then, almost out of nowhere in historic terms, a new power takes over all the Greek dominated regions, and at the same time moves westward, reaching across Europe all the way to Iberia, France and England.
 Europe and the Middle East are now under the tight control of Rome.

 Rome, while no longer bearing the format of two thousand years ago, still dominates the world.
 Under diverse guises, principally though, throughout most of post-Roman history, in the form of the Catholic Church.
-(Catholic is the Latin world for "universal" -- or "one world".)
+(Catholic is the Latin world for "universal" — or "one world".)
 Churchmen became the new army, building in the classic Roman territories, eventually conquering the New World.
 Missionaries replace Roman legionnaires, but the message spread, is that of Esau, of the Romans.
 Even England which broke the yoke of Rome after four hundred years, eventually succumbed again to Roman influence via the Church.
 It was well into the second millennium that there was once more direct English rebellion against Roman control.

 But there is another player on the world stage.
 Initially a small desert tribe, today it controls a quarter of the earth's population, far outnumbering the Catholics and even all Christianity combined.

-The Talmud, in Bekhoroth, relates that the Roman emperor sent Rabbi Yehoshua ben Hananya to debate "current affairs" with the Roman intelligentsia.
-These seminars were not held in the halls of the University of Rome, but rather with the "Elders of Athens".
-In these discussions, taking the form of riddles, the Elders present Esauian replacement philosophy, namely that God destroyed the Temple in Yerushalayim because we [the Jews] sinned by not accepting the beauty and pleasures of His physical world, thus proving that the birthright in fact really did belong to Esau, that it was stolen by Jacob [read Israel] and God corrected this great historic injustice by destroying the Temple and exiling the Jews.
+The Talmud Bavli, in Bekhoroth, relates that the Roman emperor sent Rabbi Yehoshua ben Hananya to debate "current affairs" with the Roman intelligentsia.
+These seminars were not held in the halls of the University of Rome, but rather with the Elders of Athens.
+In these discussions, taking the form of riddles, the Elders present Esauian replacement philosophy, namely that haShem destroyed the Beth haMikdash in Yerushalayim because we [the Jews] sinned by not accepting the beauty and pleasures of His physical world, thus proving that the birthright in fact really did belong to Esau, that it was stolen by Ya'acov [read Yisrael] and haShem corrected this great historic injustice by destroying the Beth haMikdash and exiling the Jews.

 Like the Roman emperors of old, the clergy accumulated great wealth by its spreading control of the world.
-I would posit that control and money are the main motivations of the church, that the "religion" aspect is simply what gives it structure, a focal point.
+I would posit that control and money are the main motivations of the church, that the religion aspect is simply what gives it structure, a focal point.
 The poor were pillaged, raped and plundered in the name of a god, but as always, wealth continuously flowed in one direction.
 Today there is a new ruling class, a new hierarchy, but the aims are the same, to control the world, to make money.
 This is Bush's new world order.

 In 1529 Moslem Turks laid siege to Vienna.
 Yes, the Moslems already controlled all of eastern Europe.
-They failed to breech the city walls -- the winter was very harsh.
+They failed to breech the city walls — the winter was very harsh.
 They returned the following year, but were again beaten back.
 They managed, however, to continue holding parts of Hungary, Transylvania, Moldavia and more for many years.
 Many of the recent problems in the former Yugoslavia have their roots in this era.